utat-ss/HERON-documentation/data_transfer.md

 From the above example, notice that each MOb has been given a unique ID and that the RX MOb has been given the mask `0xFF01`.
 Assume that the TX MObs are initialized on Board A and the RX MOb on Board B.

 Masks work such that if `id_mask` has a 1 in a certain bit position, then the incoming `id_tag` and the `id_tag` of the RX MOb must be _equal_ in that bit position.
-If `id_mask` has a 0 in that position, then the mask doesn't care.
+If `id_mask` has a 0 in that position, then the mask treats that position as a "don't care".

 In this example, the RX MOb will ignore transmissions from MOb B. The RX mask cares about equality in bits 10-8 and bit 1.
-All the ID tags have 0's in bits 10-8, but since the RX MOb has a 1 in bit 0 and MOb B has a 0, the RX MOb will mask transmissions from MOb B. Meanwhile, both the RX MOb and MOb A share a 1 in bit 0 and the equality holds.
+All the ID tags have 0's in bits 10-8, but since the RX MOb has a 1 in bit 0 and MOb B has a 0, the RX MOb will mask transmissions from MOb B. Meanwhile, both the RX MOb and MOb A share a 1 in bit 0, so the RX MOb will accept incoming transmissions from MOb A.

 ### 4.2.3 ctrl and mob_type